OutWrest/oldv2_OutWrest.github.io/_posts/2020-04-12-DawgCTF-Writeup.markdown

 {% endhighlight %}

 # Baby Onion
-Presented with a **100 megabyte**  `.Onion` file, I didn't know what to do until I read the description of the challenge which mentioned the famous Shrek quote: *Ogres are like Onions, they have layers.* The quote hinted that there maybe different layers of encryptions.
-A small part of the is shown below
+Presented with a **100 megabyte**  `.Onion` file, I didn't know what to do until I read the description of the challenge which mentioned the famous Shrek quote: *Ogres are like Onions, they have layers.* The quote hinted that there may be different layers of encryptions.
+A small part of it is shown below:

-`4e4755304e7a55314d7a41305a5464684e54557a4d54526b4e3245304d544d774e5745314e4459304e6a67305a5455304e` Decoding it by hex to ASCII leads to `NGU0NzU1MzA0ZTdhNTUzMTRkN2E0MTMwNWE1NDY0Njg0ZTU0N` Which looks like base64, decoing back to ASCII leads to `4e4755304e7a55314d7a41305a5464684e54` Bingo, we have the layers.
+*4e4755304e7a55314d7a41305a5464684e54557a4d54526b4e3245304d544d774e5745314e4459304e6a67305a5455304e* Decoding it by hex to ASCII leads to *NGU0NzU1MzA0ZTdhNTUzMTRkN2E0MTMwNWE1NDY0Njg0ZTU0N* Which looks like base64, decoing back to ASCII leads to *4e4755304e7a55314d7a41305a5464684e54* Bingo, we have the layers.

 I wrote a simple little python script to do exactly just that to the file